 Engineering Management Department

-The Master of Science in Engineering Management degree program provides practical training in the essential elements of running a technology-focused business including instruction in project management, business strategy, teamwork, collaboration, and communication, product management and marketing, accounting, finance, legal aspects of technology businesses, operations and supply chain management.
-For some, engineering management is described as a "technical MBA."
+The Master of Science in Engineering Management degree program provides practical training in the essential elements of running a technology-focused business including instruction in project management, systems engineering, business strategy, teamwork, collaboration, and communication, product management and marketing, accounting, finance, legal aspects of technology businesses, operations and supply chain management.
+Overall, Engineering Management provides greater insights in planning and managing engineering activities in alignment with business strategy.

 However, it is distinguishable from an MBA in its focus on training graduate students to manage the development of new technology and learning how to create competitive advantage from the strategic use of information technology.
 Currently, companies are showing a preference for technical graduate students who have both a deep understanding of technology and who also show cross-training in business management knowledge and skills.
 It is with this emphasis that the Engineering Management Department focuses its training.